NPRF26: The Frankenstein Project

 directed by Margaret Shigeko Starbuck

-This re-conceptualization of Shakespeare’s Pericles – in Ellen McLaughlin’s Play On translation – embraces movement and music to tell a thrilling tale.
+This re-conceptualization of Shakespeare’s Pericles – in Ellen McLaughlin’s translation – embraces movement and music to tell a thrilling tale.

 by Weston Gaylord